2k5master/ESPN-NFL-2K5-Draft-Class-Generator/README.md

 2) The Draft Class Generator Tool: You can download that right here!
 3) Bad_AL's NFL 2k5 tool: https://forums.operationsports.com/forums/espn-nfl-2k5-football/881901-nfl2k5tool.html

-These files will all be packed into the main download with the Draft Class Generator, so don't worry about installing them.
+To get these files all packaged into one download, visit this mediafire link: https://www.mediafire.com/file/6lzllusadz09vz8/OtherPrograms.zip/file

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Section 2: Importing Your File